qmk/qmk_firmware/docs/custom_quantum_functions.md

 Additionally, it differentiates between the soft reset (eg, rebooting back into the firmware) or jumping to the bootloader.

-Certain tasks are performed during shutodwn too.
-The keyboard is cleared, music and midi is stopped (if enabled), the shutdown chime is triggered (if audio is enabled), and haptic is stopped turned off.
+Certain tasks are performed during shutdown too.
+The keyboard is cleared, music and midi is stopped (if enabled), the shutdown chime is triggered (if audio is enabled), and haptic is stopped.

 ?> Bootmagic does not trigger `shutdown_*()` as it happens before most of the initialization process.